RetributionByRevenue/Library-React-App/README.md

 ***1. How long did you spend on the coding assignment?
 a.
 What would you add to your solution if you had more time?***

 1. A) If i had more time, i would add a redux component to my library search website to add better state & memory tooling.
 To be specific, redux would be great for remembering user typed book name and ISBN searches made on the search bar (react component) embedded in my website.
 Naturally, i would add a section to my website that would show previous search results fetching from the redux array and displaying them.
+In total, i spent about 3 hours on react and api coding, and 3 hours on css styling and including accessibility paradigms.

 ***2.What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.***